sahana1s/Align-on-Cue-CAPTCHA/README.md

 # AI-Resistant CAPTCHA Systems
 Traditional CAPTCHAs based on text, images, or audio are increasingly compromised, while biometric and adversarial methods raise concerns around privacy and usability.
-This project explores a new direction: cognitive and perceptual CAPTCHAs that leverage innate human advantages—such as flash-lag perception, biological motion, and gesture mimicry - to resist automation and relay attacks.
+This project explores a new direction: cognitive and perceptual CAPTCHAs that leverage innate human advantages - such as flash-lag perception, biological motion, and gesture mimicry - to resist automation and relay attacks.

 ## Flash-Lag CAPTCHA
 This prototype CAPTCHA system leverages **human temporal perception** - specifically the flash-lag illusion - to distinguish humans from AI bots.